GeorgeVafakos/plasmaFOAM/README.md

 # plasmaFOAM

 This repository contains solvers and cases concerning plasma fluid dynamics.
-Everything is created using the open source library OpenFOAM, for strictly academic purposes.
+Everything is created using the open source library OpenFOAM v2406, for strictly academic purposes.